 Berkshire Hathaway’s and Warren Buffett’s annual shareholder letter is typically a treasure trove full of business and investing insight.
-Along with thoughtful perspective on the important roles investors, managers, and businesses play in our economy.
-This years letter was no exception!
-In this article, I’ll break down the most compelling, insightful, and thought-provoking quotes from Warren Buffets 2018 annual shareholder letter.
+Along with a thoughtful perspective on the important roles investors, managers, and businesses play in our economy.
+This year’s letter was no exception!
+In this article, I’ll break down the most compelling, insightful, and thought-provoking quotes from Warren Buffets’ 2018 annual shareholder letter.

-Below, I’ve selected various quotes from Buffett’s annual shareholder letter and apply commentary on how it might be applied to personal finances and investing.
+Below, I’ve selected various quotes from Buffett’s annual shareholder letter and applied commentary on how it might be applied to personal finances and investing.

 “Berkshire will forever remain a financial fortress.
 In managing, I will make expensive mistakes of commission and will also miss many opportunities, some of which should have been obvious to me.
 At times, our stock will tumble as investors flee from equities.
 But I will never risk getting caught short of cash”.

 Buffett describes how he and his partner Charlie Munger have always managed their business.
 By avoiding large swaths of debt and maintaining enough cash for the hard times.
-Obviously, his strategy has been fruitful and proven to withstand during the hardest of economic backdrops such as in 2008.
-Berkshire actually purchased around 5 billions worth of shares in Goldman Sachs in the midst of the financial crisis.
-Berkshire was able to do so due to their strategy of always having cash available to withstand recessions.
+Obviously, his strategy has been fruitful and proven to withstand the hardest of economic backdrops such as in 2008.
+Berkshire actually purchased around $5 billion worth of shares in Goldman Sachs in the midst of the financial crisis.
+Berkshire was able to do so due to its strategy of always having cash available to withstand recessions.